ponylang/ponyc/README.md

 ./build/release/ponyc examples/helloworld
 ```

-Please note that on 32-bit X86, using LLVM 3.7.1 or 3.8.1 on FreeBSD currently produces executables that don't run.
-Please use LLVM 3.9.1.
-64-bit X86 does not have this problem, and works fine with LLVM 3.7.1 and 3.8.1.

 ## Building on Mac OS X
 [![Linux and OS X](https://travis-ci.org/ponylang/ponyc.svg?branch=master)](https://travis-ci.org/ponylang/ponyc)

-You'll need llvm 3.7.1, 3.8.1 or 3.9.1 and the pcre2 library to build Pony.
+You'll need llvm 3.7.1, 3.8.1, or 3.9.1 and the pcre2 library to build Pony.
 You can use either homebrew or MacPorts to install your dependencies.

-Please note that llvm 3.9.1 is not available via homebrew.
-As such, the instructions below install 3.8.1
+There is experimental support for LLVM 4.0.1 or 5.0.0, but this may result in
+decreased performance or crashes in generated applications.

 Installation via [homebrew](http://brew.sh):
 ```